 Whether large or small, banners are designed to be displayed using a variety of techniques and accessories.
 But don’t worry, hanging a banner doesn’t require any heavy duty tools or complicated accessories.

-From walls to ceilings, fences and poles, banners are incredibly versatile for hanging in almost any situation.
-In this article, we’ll take a look at the most common display methods: hanging accessories, applicable surfaces, and other tips to maximize the prominence and lifespan of your banner.
+From walls to ceilings, and fences and poles, banners are incredibly versatile for hanging in almost any situation.
+In this article, we’ll take a look at the most common display methods, hanging accessories, applicable surfaces, hanging banners with and without grommets, and other tips to maximize the prominence and lifespan of your banner.

-Display accessories expand the functionality for hanging your banner in a range of situations, while ensuring that your banner is secure.
-These accessories are typically used along with available banner options (such as grommets), which you can learn more about in our post about banner options.
+The best way to hang your banner that has grommets is to use display accessories, which expand the functionality for hanging your banner in a range of situations while ensuring that your banner is secure.
+These accessories work great with grommets and other banner finish options, which you can learn more about in our post about banner options.

 Bungee cords are excellent for pulling your banner tight when displayed.
 Simply hook one end of the cord onto the grommet (included for free with all of our banners) and the other to an anchor point of your choosing.
 Make sure there is adequate tension from each bungee to pull the banner evenly across its surface.